ZhukovGreen/presenations/can-we-have-a-better-fs.md

 ----

 * Feature Store - interacts with the metadata.
-Publishes it to the github repo as csv files
+Publishes it to the GitHub repo as csv files
 * Reader/Writer - client to read/write to tables
-* QueryOptimizer - analyses query stats and publish the write strategy
+* QueryOptimizer - analyses query stats and publishes the write strategy

 ----